madefortv/electronics-store/README.md

-# Drawbacks/Learnings
+# Drawbacks/Learnings/Enhancements
+Calculating Attribution for multiple bundles can be very complex.
+This can be observed in online marketplaces and advertisers like facebook and google.
+The data structure portion of this problem is related to network and trees.
+Classical relational database problems like "product explosion" and "Bill of Materials"

-Attribution is hard, and working with multiple deals on a single product and minimzing the amount can be complex.
+Attribution is hard, and working with multiple deals on a single product and minimzing the amount can be complex, recursive and is a well documented problem.

 Bundles should be moved to a seperate relationship and have a BundleID/Group to make determining if all the bundled items are in the cart more simple.

+Adding a "quantity" field to the offerings table would allow us to compose bundles with more than one item "1 cpu, 2 monitors, 1 keyboard, 1 mouse, 2 usb"